 Specific Recommendations by Trek Type

 Everest Base Camp (14–16 days): 1 merino lightweight, 1 merino or synthetic midweight.
 The controlled exertion of the standard EBC trail and significant time at cold altitude favours merino's odour resistance and warmth.
+See the full EBC packing list.

 Annapurna Circuit (12–18 days): 1 synthetic lightweight for lower approaches + 1 merino midweight for Manang and Thorong La sections.
 The dramatic elevation and temperature range makes a mixed approach optimal.
+Cross-check the Annapurna Circuit packing list.

 Remote Routes (Dolpo, Humla — 20+ days): 2 merino base layers, with synthetic fast-dry t-shirt for hot approach sections.
 The odour management advantage of merino over 20+ days without laundry is pronounced.
+See the Dolpo trek guide.

 Short treks (Poon Hill, Langtang — 7–10 days): Either choice works.
 Budget-conscious trekkers who wash their base layer every 2–3 days will be fine with synthetic.